isce-framework/isce3/tests/data/README.md

   noise, zero Doppler geometry.
 Designed to test backproject and focus.py.
   REE input file preserved here (REE_L0B_out17.rdf).
 Orbit and attitude data were dumped to NISAR XML format files in the `focus` subdirectory, which also contains a runconfig file for focus.py.
+The target is located at longitude -54.579586258 deg, latitude 3.177088785 deg, height 0.0 m.
+The file was generated using REE v14.8.6 and ReeUtilPy v2.9.4.

 - **REE_ANTPAT_CUTS_BEAM4.h5**